Stories

 Chelsea face Brentford in the Premier League next

 What stood out most was how the World Champions played.
-Rosenior asked Sánchez to take on new responsibilities in possession, and when mistakes followed, he did not hide behind his goalkeeper.
-He publicly accepted responsibility, saying that if his players were making errors while learning new instructions, then that was on him.
-It was a rare show of accountability from a manager on his first night at a major club.
+Rosenior asked Sánchez to take on new responsibilities in possession, and when he made what many people believed to be a mistake followed, the manager did not hide behind his goalkeeper.

-The Arsenal match suggested that Rosenior wants his side to be braver with the ball, more aggressive in wide areas, and more willing to attack even when trailing, rather than settling into damage control.
 There were mistakes, and Rosenior did not shy away from that.
-There were also moments of belief, energy, and intent that have not always been visible at Stamford Bridge this season.
+There were also moments of belief that have not always been seen at Stamford Bridge this season.
 That is what he meant when he said he was encouraged.

 Comments (0)